stobd23-ai/stobd23-ai/README.md

 ## About Me ##

+First year Robotics student with a strong interest in game developing, online trading, and trying new things.
 I am an artist, an academic, and an instrumentalist.
+I am also passionate about mentoring and teaching other people.

 Recent Projects I have worked on:

-  Game Devolopment in a Medieval Setting//
+- Game Devolopment in a Medieval Setting
-  Research Project on Injection Molding Effiency Designing a Multi-Agent Decision Assistant for BMW
+- Research Project on Injection Molding Effiency
+- Designing a Multi-Agent Decision Assistant for BMW

 <!--